samm82/projectileSRS-mdbook/README.md

 ## Demo

-1. **Clone the Repository**: Clone this repositiory to your local machine.
+1. **Clone the Repository**: Clone this repository to your local machine.
 2. **Launch the Server**: Open a command line interface in the cloned repository's directory and run `mdbook serve --open`.
 3. **Acces the Local Server**: The terminal will display the `localhost` server address.